Shhadeys/Epsilon/README.md

 Welcome to Epsilon, a feature-rich game and tool site created just for you!
 We have over 150 games, multiple internet restriction bypass tools, and more!
 Whether you're a gamer, a developer, or your average Joe, Epsilon provides a seamless and enjoyable environment.

-> Consider giving us a star!
+> Consider giving a star!
 Especially if you forked this repository or you found some other use out of this repository.

 ## Features